 Not so fast my friend!
 There are some things I think you should know before you go turning on your brand new HTPC for the first time, especially if you plan on connecting it directly to a 4K TV.
-If you are an inexperienced PC builder, or you don’t feel like troubleshooting a whole bunch of bullshit, I recommend you keep reading before you connect your HTPC to your 4K source.
+If you are an inexperienced PC builder, or you don’t feel like troubleshooting, I recommend you keep reading before you connect your HTPC to your 4K source.

 Trying to Avoid the WTF?

-The goal is to avoid most of those “what the fuck just happened”, or “what the hell is wrong” moments.
+The goal is to avoid most of those “what just happened”, or “what the hell is wrong” moments.
 Once again, it might have been my particular TV, or HTPC hardware that caused the following issues.
 But were going to eliminate the 4K TV/monitor from the “picture”.
-Limit our variables, that way if anything fucks up during the setup process we can’t go blaming the 4K TV/monitor or its high resolution.
+Limit our variables, that way if any issues occur up during the setup process we can’t go blaming the 4K TV/monitor or its high resolution.
 I recommend you do your setup, and OS installation, on a standard 1080P, or whatever resolution, TV or computer monitor.

 I know you cannot wait to see your new Ultra HD TV light up with the Windows logo for the first time, but you might want to put that off for just a few more minutes.